Hybridge Full Arch is not an implant. It is a prosthetic restoration which is made using very specific clinical techniques.

 Most patients can resume normal activities within a few days.
 Although in most cases discomfort is minimal, patients vary when it comes to bruising; approximately 20% experience some degree of bruising.
 This may affect your returning to work right away.
 Three to five days is usually plenty of time to wait to return to a full schedule.

 Hybridge Full Arch is designed to withstand normal function, but with some limitations.
 Eating anything harder than your teeth could cause chipping or breaking.
 We suggest that Hybridge Full Arch patients refrain from eating food that requires “crushing”, such as hard nuts, ice, bones, hard candies, popcorn kernels and hard pretzels.
 Over time, there may be instances where patients forget these limitations and experience some fracture or wear of the teeth on the Hybridge Full Arch.
 The repair is quite easy, and often can be completed in the office.
 If the bridge requires repair at the Hybridge Laboratory, it takes only a few days to repair.
 The cost to the patient is usually minimal, comparable to that of a filling.
 There are no tooth-colored dental materials which are indestructible.
 The PMMA teeth of a Hybridge Full Arch are advantageous in that they are the most life like in appearance, and are repairable.
 Conventional porcelain crowns are more brittle than resin, and if they fracture, they are not repairable because when made, they are fired at 900 degrees in an oven.
-This makes repair impossible, and requires expensive replacement.
+This makes repair impossible and requires expensive replacement.

 With so many dental insurance policies available today, we suggest you contact your insurance carrier to determine if dental implants are covered on your plan.
 If your policy does cover dental implants, you will find the yearly maximum will be the limit to coverage.
-As a rule we find that dental insurance coverage is usually not significant enough to be a determining factor to completing treatment.
-Medicaid, Medicare and medical insurance does not cover Hybridge treatment.
+As a rule, we find that dental insurance coverage is usually not significant enough to be a determining factor to completing treatment.
+Medicaid, Medicare and medical insurance do not cover Hybridge treatment.

 Yes, most Hybridge certified doctors offer some form of financing.
 Each office can offer various types though, so it will be important to contact your local Hybridge Certified Doctor